Jacqueline Carey

 Jacqueline A. Carey (born October 9, 1964) is an American writer, primarily of fantasy fiction.

 Biography

 Carey was born in Highland Park, Illinois, and attended Lake Forest College, both in the northern suburbs of Chicago.
 She received B.A. degrees in psychology and English literature in 1986.
 During college she spent 6 months working in a London bookstore as part of a work exchange program, where she decided to write professionally.
 After returning she started her writing career while working at the art center of a local college.
 After ten years, she discovered success with the publication of her first book in 2001.
-Currently, Carey lives in western Michigan and is a member of the oldest Mardi Gras krewe in the state.
+Currently, Carey lives in Saugatuck, Michigan and is a member of the oldest Mardi Gras krewe in the state.

 Career

 Writing

 Carey's literary work has been recognized and highlighted at Michigan State University in their Michigan Writers Series.

 Works

 Terre D'Ange

 Her first novel was Kushiel's Dart, published by Tor Books in 2001, and the recipient of the 2002 Locus Award for Best First Novel.
 The Kushiel's Legacy trilogy, completed with Kushiel's Chosen and Kushiel's Avatar, follows the story of a courtesan in a historical fantasy or alternate history (Terre d'Ange) society that follows a demi-god, Elua, whose precept is "Love as thou wilt".
 The map of Terre d'Ange, the "Land of the Angels," bears a striking resemblance to that of France.
 Fictional versions of Greece, Great Britain, Italy, Germany, and Spain also figure prominently in the series.
 Elua was born when the blood of Yeshua ben Yosef, the son of the one God, mingled with the tears of the Magdelene and carried in the womb of Mother Earth.
 With Elua's peaceful wanderings and the one God's rejection of him, seven angels then rejected God to become Elua's companions on Earth.
 These angels and Elua himself then founded a nation and comingled with humans before leaving.
 D'Angelines are the people from their descent.

 The first trilogy, Kushiel's Legacy, begins with the story of Phèdre nò Delaunay, a courtesan's flawed and unwanted daughter who is sold into indentured servitude.
 The first book of the trilogy, Kushiel's Dart, will be retold from the point of view of Joscelin Verreuil, a warrior and protector of Phèdre, in an upcoming addition to the trilogy titled Cassiel's Servant.

 The second trilogy (named Treason's Heir in the UK and frequently dubbed the Imriel Trilogy in North America), is a continuation of the storyline started in Kushiel's Legacy.
 The main protagonist is Imriel nò Montrève de la Courcel, third in line for the throne of Terre d'Ange and adopted son of Phèdre nò Delaunay de Montrève.